- Tekken 1 (for tropes on Kazuya, Paul, Law, Nina, Yoshimitsu, Jack-5, Lee, Wang, Anna, Ganryu and Heihachi)

 - Counter Attack: As you'd expect from a fighter whose fighting stance suspiciously resembles that of Aikido.

 - Demoted to Extra: In her debut title, Asuka was shown to contain mysterious powers that mitigated the Devil Gene's effect on Jin, implying that she'll have an important role in future plots regarding the Mishima bloodline curse.
-But as of the next two games, this aspect of hers remains largely forgotten and she's reduced to being a silly, inconsequential character like Paul and Law — her "storylines" solely revolving around her childish, petty rivalry with Lili.
+However, the following two games largely focusing on the Mishimas' rivalry, that aspect of her gets ignored in favor of her rivalry with Lili.
+(Although Lili does casually mention in 7 that Asuka's lineage might cause her to get tangled up in the Mishimas' family mess.)

 - Did You Just Flip Off Cthulhu?: In Devil Jin's T5 story mode.